 ART 3060 Printmaking III- Advanced Studio 3 s.h.
 In-depth exploration of serigraphy (silkscreen) and techniques, with additional emphasis on quality printing, experimental and multi-screen printing, and aesthetics.
 Individualized goals to be determined with instructor at start of course.
 Prerequisites: ART 1060 and ART 2060.

 ART 3130 Photography I (JRN) 3 s.h.
-ART 3140 Photography II (JRN) 3 s.h.

 ART 3150 Photoshop (BCA/JRN) 3 s.h.

 Introduction to a variety of image processing capabilities, with an emphasis on the development of original raster images related to art, design, and motion graphics.
 Students learn various components of Adobe Photoshop, including image conversion, compositing, color correction, and manipulating layers, working with paths, and print preparation.

 ART 3210 The Moving Image (Animation) (BCA) 3 s.h.

 The creation of movement and animation through the use of sequential images, drawing, and software tools.
 Methods of hand-drawn animation, rotoscoping, keyframe animation, and compositing.
 Students develop filmmaking skills from concept to finished work through group projects, classroom workshops, and individual projects.
-Prerequisites: ART 1050; ART 2070, and ART 3150; or permission of instructor.
+Prerequisites: ART 2070, and ART 3150.